 It’s my turn to snort.
 “Good luck with that.
 They’ll probably try to tackle-lick him to death no matter what you do.”

-He leads the dogs away from the enticing mystery of the unknown car with the promise of treats, and I ready myself to play the part of Ambassador to the Youngins, which will likely consist of a brief speech along the lines of, “Hi, I’m Ella.
+Only the repeated promise of treats lets him lead the dogs away from the enticing mystery of the unknown car.
+Once he disappears inside, I turn toward the Jeep and ready myself to play the part of Ambassador to the Youngins, which will likely consist of a brief speech along the lines of, “Hi, I’m Ella.
 Welcome to the middle of absolutely nowhere.
 Next town is forty minutes thataway.
 Good news!
 They have a Walmart there.
 Oh, and did I mention that I’m one of only fifteen people near your approximate age in this area?
 Hope you like us, otherwise you’re shit out of luck.”

 The vehicle door opens, and my nice, witty speech flies right out of my head, because out from the Jeep steps a very broad shadow.
 Not down from it, like any normal-sized human would from a jacked-upped four by four, out from it.
 Like the Jeep had to be lifted up to reach a height more comfortable for the driver.